LionelDraghi/smk/docs/tests/testrec.md

 		explode=0.1 values=1 title="Ada sloc `date +%x`"	\
 // the end of the command is missing

--- Note that coment immediatly following the command -- should not be considered as the end of the command, neither -- should the following blank line or any of the following lines.
+-- Note that the comment immediatly following the command -- should not be considered as the end of the command, neither -- should the following blank line or any of the following lines.
 ```